-- the transportation expenses which have been assessed based on audited accounts for the FY 2019-20.
-Accordingly, the amount of Rs.1,709 million is allowed for the FY 2020-21, for both the Distribution and Supply of Power Function. - 33.3.
+- 10.36.
+The Authority noted that as per the approved tariff methodology, all other operating expenses are part of O&M costs which are to be assessed through CPI-X formulae for the whole tariff control period.
+Accordingly, for the assessment pertaining to the FY 2020-21 (reference cost), the Authority has decided to accept the actual figures of the FY 2019-20 as such and allowed an inflationary increase of 9.49 % over the same and accordingly has assessed the other O&M expenses as Rs.83 million for both the Distribution and Supply of Power Function. - 10.37.
 Since the Audited accounts of the Petitioner, do not provide bifurcation of the Other O&M costs in terms of Distribution and Supply of Power Functions, therefore, for the purpose of allocation of total cost of Other O&M costs in terms of Distribution and Supply Functions, the criteria as adopted by the Petitioner has been used.
-Accordingly, the cost of Other O&M costs for the FY 2020-21 pertaining to the Supply of Power works out as Rs.925 million. - 33.4.
-By considering the figures as requested by the Petitioner, the Authority has incorporated all the costs including bill collection, building rent, NEPRA fee, insurance cost, rent, rates & taxes, and travelling etc. However, Management Fees of PEPCO, has not been considered as each DISCO is an independent entity having its own board of Directors, thus, allowing any cost on the pretext of PEPCO Management fee is not logical.
+Accordingly, the cost of Other O&M costs for the FY 2020-21 pertaining to the Supply function works out as Rs.43 million. - 10.38.
+By considering the figures as per actual financial statement, the Authority has incorporated all the costs including bill collection, building rent, NEPRA fee, insurance cost, rent, rates & taxes, and travelling etc. However, Management Fees of PEPCO, has not been considered as each DISCO is an independent entity having its own board of Directors, thus, allowing any cost on the pretext of PEPCO Management fee is not logical.
 Further, the Ministry of Energy (MoE), itself in the Peshawar High Court submitted that PEPCO shall be dissolved after June 2011.
-Accordingly, the cost of PEPCO fee, if any, has not been allowed to the Petitioner. - 33.5.
-The aforementioned assessment for the FY 2020-21 shall be considered as reference for working out future Other Operating Expenses for remaining tariff control period to be adjusted as per the adjustment mechanism provided in the instant determination.
+Accordingly, the cost of PEPCO fee, if any, has not been allowed to the Petitioner. - 10.39.
+The aforementioned assessment for the FY 2020-21 shall be considered as reference TER R working out future Other Operating Expenses for remaining tariff control period adjusted as per the adjustment mechanism provided in the instant determination.